-Retail marketing is now all about selling experiences and subtly guiding consumers to help them make snap purchase decisions.
+Retail marketing trends entails about selling experiences and subtly guiding consumers to help them make snap purchase decisions.

 Siri, Alexa and other voice assistants